surniaulula/wpsso/readme.txt

 	* Fixed the use of custom images from the user / profile Social Settings metabox.

 == Upgrade Notice ==

+= 3.4.3 =

+Added support for WordPress SEO title and description meta in taxonomy and user admin pages (Pro version).

 = 3.4.2 =